GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

   - Configuration from YOUR_PROJECT_FOLDER\Source\Common\Configurations - will be compiled and uploaded to your DSC
   - Configuration will be assigned to each Node (HybridWorker) you have registered to your automation account
   - Json file with all the modules from your automation account will be created and stored to your Storage Account
-  - Manage-Module.ps1 will be copied to your Storage Account
+  - Manage-Modules.ps1 will be copied to your Storage Account

 After that:

   - Hybrid Worker will regularly check if there any changes to modules and perform them
-  - You can track the status of your module instalaltion on each worker in your storage account container or directly under DSC blade in AutomationAccount.
+  - You can track the status of your module installation on each worker in your storage account container or directly under DSC blade in AutomationAccount.

   Example when worker is compliant
   ``` json